 - Ratings: USHPA ratings are only valid in the USA and you are encouraged to obtain an IPPI card (available on USHPA’s store ) to define your ratings in the countries where you intend to fly.

 - Liability Insurance: The coverage area for USHPA's GL policy is limited to the US, Puerto Rico, and Canada.
 That coverage is automatically extended to other international locations for brief recreational trips (10 days or less).
-For trips longer than 10 days, you are encourage to extend your USHPA liability coverage by purchasing a travel extension, available in 30-day blocks on the Document Submission & Payment page.
+For trips longer than 10 days, you are encouraged to extend your USHPA liability coverage by applying for a travel extension, available from the RRRG in 30-day blocks for a nominal fee.
+If you're a rated USHPA pilot and would like to apply for a travel extension, please contact the USHPA office.
 Note: This is NOT travel insurance.
-It is for USHPA third-party liability coverage only.
+It is a special extension of the existing USHPA third-party liability coverage only.

 Additional Considerations for Tandem Pilots and Basic/Advanced Instructors